 Needless to say, Finland persistently stands at high prestigious rankings of worldwide educational systems.
 One of the most basic and well-recognized educational priorities that Finnish educators have done best is Equality.
 This means all students, regardless of their ability and socio-economic background, are taught in the same classes and provide extra bits of helps to those who need it.
 Furthermore, there are no private schools in Finland as all schools are 100% publicly funded.
 Emphasizing again that each student has equal access to cheapest school meals, health caring, and individualized student guidance.
 As a result, the gap between the weakest and the strongest students is filled and becomes the smallest in the world.

-Looking at the Netherlands’ compulsory educational system, children go to school from the ages of 5 to 18; most children nonetheless start to attend elementary school at the age of 4.
+In the Netherlands, children have to go to school from the time they are 5 until they are 18.
+However, most children start elementary school at the age of 4.
 Finnish children, in contrast, don’t start school until they are 7 years old, but Finland has strong preschool and daycare programs.
-While the structure of the Dutch’s primary education is straightforward, the structure of the Dutch’s secondary education system often seems a little confusion because of the multiple paths and graduation ages in high school.
-Nevertheless, like Finland, the education system in the Netherlands stays focus on teamwork, create an ideal environment to make friends, and develop student’s international orientation as well.
-Besides having public schools, there are some small private schools in the Netherlands, being established and run by private individuals, usually parents.
+While the structure of primary education in the Netherlands is simple, the structure of secondary education in the Netherlands can be perplexing due to the multiple paths and graduation ages in high school.
+Nevertheless, like Finland, the education system in the Netherlands focuses on teamwork, creates an ideal environment for making friends, and develops students’ international orientation as well.
+Besides having public schools, the Netherlands also has some small private schools that are established and run by private individuals, usually parents.
 All in all, it’s “six of one and half a dozen of the other” when comparing the education of Finland and the Netherlands.

 On the first day of Finland’s university schools, international students will have an orientation day.
 Each university has its student counselor system, guided by the student counselors and student tutors.
 Student tutors are usually second-year students, are well-trained and active to “break the ice”, give instructions and important information to the newbies during the first study year.
 They show all students around campus school, such as libraries, self-studied rooms, canteen, health-care centers and so on.
 Also, they guide them around the city view, organize the meeting and cultural events and parties after school.
 All activities are held to help newbies have a well-balanced student life and delved into Finnish student culture and its traditions.